jarondl/taatik/README.md

 optional arguments:

-    -h, --help            show this help message and exit -r, --really-rename   do not actually rename files, just print what would happen
-    -q, --quiet           do not print anything
+    -h, --help            show this help message and exit -r, --really-rename   really rename the files. if not specified, the program will only show what would have happend -q, --quiet           do not print anything
     -t {EKTB,PHONETIC}, --table {EKTB,PHONETIC}
                           use the specified translation table (default: EKTB)